sourcelevel/erllambda_docker/README.md

 The goal is to provide images which can be used to build zip packages suitable for deployment as AWS Lambda functions with a provided BEAM runtime.

-Please see [erllambda](https://github.com/alertlogic/erllambda) for further details on how to run and deploy Erlang AWS Lambda functions.
+Please see [erllambda](https://github.com/alertlogic/erllambda) source repository for further details on how to run and deploy Erlang AWS Lambda functions.

 ## Usage example